sendgrid/docs/content/docs/for-developers/sending-email/getting-started-smtp.md

 RCPT TO:<<RECIPIENT_ADDRESS>>
 ```

+Note that you can add more RCPT TO addresses during this step.
+Repeat the process by adding another RCPT TO command and pressing **Enter** for each recipient you intend to deliver the message to.

-The mail server should respond with `250 Recipient address accepted`.
+The mail server should respond with `250 Recipient address accepted` after each recipient is added.

 7. On the next line, type `DATA` and press **Enter**.